 What is the question?

-The caller then can state a question using his own vocabulary.
-With the customers respond, the call can be routed to the right agent, additional information can be requested or the question of the customer can be answered directly via self-service.
-Language, classification and context models are required to convert the spoken question into a topic or category.
-How customers talk and ask questions is captured in the language model with sector and organization specific context.
-The classification model shows which questions refer to the possible customer contact topics and categories within the organization.
+Language and classification models are needed to convert the recorded question into a subject.
+How customers talk and ask questions is recorded in the language model with industry and organization specific context.
+The classification model shows which questions refer to the possible customer contact topics of the organization.

 Routing with CTI